pmean/build-website/text/99/hypo.md

 **Summary**

-Little Linda needs to include a research hypothesis in her grant proposal, but doesn\'t know what it should say.
+Little Linda needs to include a research hypothesis in her grant proposal, but doesn't know what it should say.
 Professor Mean explains that you should develop a hypothesis to giveyour research clarity.
 There are four components in most research hypotheses: